playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-preface/index.md

 Here are a few nuances we should keep in mind about this book's teachings of Angular:

-#### Angular Is Not AngularJS {#angular-not-angularjs}

-Despite the similarities in their names, these two are entirely distinct entities.
-More specifically, [AngularJS was initially released in 2010](/posts/web-components-101-history#2010-The-Early-Days-of-MVC-in-JS) and was followed up by the initial release of Angular in 2016. **Despite this shared lineage, the core concepts shifted drastically between these two releases.** For all intents and purposes, you will not know AngularJS at the end of this book: You will know Angular.

 #### We're Using "Signals" {#signals}

 [Early in 2023, the Angular team announced that they would be introducing a new method of programming in Angular called "Signals"](https://angular.dev/guide/signals).
 Since then, they've become the de-facto way of writing performant and optimized Angular code.

 As such, **we will be using Signals throughout this book**, including some newer APIs like `effect` and `linkedSignal`.
-That said, [there's an earlier version of this book that did not use signals that can be read on Playful Programming.](/posts/ffg-fundamentals-v1-1-preface).
+That said, [there's an earlier version of this book that did not use signals that can be read on Playful Programming.](/posts/ffg-fundamentals-v1-1-preface)

+#### We're Not Using Zone.js {#zonejs}

+In all current versions of Angular, the default method of [detecting reactivity in a template](/posts/what-is-reactivity) is by using a library called "Zone.js".
+However, this method of reactivity is slow and actively being phased out by the Angular team in favor of signals.

+As a result, **we will not be using Zone.js in this book**, allowing us to stay focused on the future of Angular, rather than the past.

+While using Angular without Zone.js is still _technically_ experimental, [Google themselves now ship Angular apps by default without Zone.js](https://bsky.app/profile/jelbourn.bsky.social/post/3laylhu2crc2y).

+#### We're Defaulting to `OnPush` {#onpush}

+Angular has two methods of detecting changes in your template:

+- `CheckAlways`: The default
+- `OnPush`: Opt-in on a per-component level that's [more performant](https://angular.dev/best-practices/skipping-subtrees)

+While `OnPush` requires another line of boilerplate for each component you author, the performance gains you receive are massive.

+Because of this, **we'll be using `OnPush` in every component we write** and treating its behavior as the default.

 #### We're using Control Flow Blocks {#control-flow-blocks}